JohriLab/Bvalcalc/_sources/modules/bmap_utils.rst.txt

       --out variants_B_above_0.9.csv \
       --out_minimum 0.9

 This will save a csv file with each position in the VCF with B above or equal 0.9.
-These variants represent the most  most neutrally-evolving alleles in the VCF and may be useful for demographic inference, see :doc:`Demographic Inference with B-map <../guides/demography>`.
+These variants represent the most neutrally-evolving alleles in the VCF and may be useful for demographic inference, see :doc:`Demographic Inference with B-map <../guides/demography>`.